 The south-central Texas city of San Antonio is rich in history and culture and has plenty to offer tourists.
 Perhaps the most famous historic attraction in the region is The Alamo (also known as Mission San Antonio), which is known for a pivotal battle in the Texas Revolution.
 There’s also Market Square which highlights the sights and flavors of Mexico, and the dazzling San Fernando Cathedral Light Show to consider when visiting the city.
 Ranking high on this list of iconic locations is the San Antonio River Walk, which is popular among residents as well as tourists.

 Perhaps the best way to experience San Antonio is via the picturesque River Walk, which extends from downtown to Alamo Heights.
-It is undeniably the city’s most popular place to visit with much to see and do concentrated in close proximity.
+It is undeniably the city’s most popular place to visit with much to see and do, and all concentrated in close proximity.
 Located in the center of the city and hugging the shores of the San Antonio River, the famous route links to major attractions like the San Antonio Museum of Art and Brackenridge Park, a 343-acre public park with trails, picnic areas, and miniature train rides.
 The scenic River Walk, which also goes by the name Paseo del Rio, offers a variety of street performers and live music, quaint shops, boutique hotels, and a wide selection of restaurants, bars, and outdoor cafes decked out with a beautiful color-pop of umbrellas.

 Visitors can experience the River Walk with a stroll along the waterway, or with a leisurely boat cruise that is offered by several different tour operators in the area.
 These colorful, multi-passenger floating shuttles provide a 35-minute narrated tour and allow for plenty of picture-taking along the way.
 Tickets are reasonably priced.
 Some tour providers offer private charters and dinner cruises as well.
 Another form of transportation is a Rio Taxi which allows users to make several stops.